Trip Date: September 1-3, 2001

 Area: Glacier Peak Wilderness

-Starting & Ending Point: North Fork Sauk River Trailhead (North Fork Sauk River Road)
+Starting & Ending Point: North Fork Sauk River Trailhead at end of North Fork Sauk River Road (Elev.
+2050 feet)

 Way Points: North Fork Sauk River & Red Creek & White Pass & White River Meadows (trail hike)